GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/functors_8hpp.md

       /// Add a combination of model groups to the internal list of combinations for which this functor is allowed to be used. void setAllowedModelGroupCombo(str groups);

+      /// Add an observable to the set of those that this functor matches. void addMatchedObservable(const DRes::Observable*);

+      /// Retrieve the set of observables that this functor matches. const std::set<const DRes::Observable*>& getMatchedObservables();

+      /// Add a module rule to the set of those against which this functor has been tested and found to match. void addMatchedModuleRule(const DRes::ModuleRule*);

+      /// Add a backend rule to the set of those against which this functor has been tested and found to match. void addMatchedBackendRule(const DRes::BackendRule*);

+      /// Retrieve the set of module rules against which this functor has been tested and found to match. const std::set<const DRes::ModuleRule*>& getMatchedModuleRules();

+      /// Retrieve the set of backend rules against which this functor has been tested and found to match. const std::set<const DRes::BackendRule*>& getMatchedBackendRules();

+      /// Retrieve matched rules by type.
+      template<class RuleT>
+      const std::set<RuleT*>& getMatchedRules();

     protected:

       /// Internal storage of the function name.